sonikaboyapally/Projects/SQL-Windows functions-Demo/Readme.md

 The SQL queries do the following:

-  -create a table coder_performance with details like coder_id(i used names though), department, accuracy
+  -create a table coder_performance with details like coder_name, department, accuracy

   -show the table just to make sure every thing is correct